-- 1. that certain rights-those of life, liberty, safety, and the pursuit of happiness-are natural rights, held by virtue of being human; - 2. governments are created to secure those natural rights; - 3. each government owes its existence to, and derives its power exclusively from, the community that creates it; and - 4. when governments become destructive of the people's natural rights, the people have a right and duty to alter or abolish that government and establish new forms.57
+- 1. that certain rights-those of life, liberty, safety, and the pursuit of happiness-are natural rights, held by virtue of being human; - 2. governments are created to secure those natural rights; - 3. each government owes its existence to, and derives its power exclusively from, the community that creates it; and - 4. when governments become destructive of the people's natural rights, the people have a right and duty to alter or abolish that government and establish new forms.

-The Declaration of Independence has been congressionally recognized as an organic law of the United States, and so it is part of the United States Code.58 In the words of historian Joshua Miller, the great principles "evoked in the Declaration are autonomy of collectivities, natural rights, and the legitimacy of revolution."59
+The Declaration of Independence has been congressionally recognized as an organic law of the rights, and the legitimacy of revolution."59

+United States, and so it is part of the United States Code.
+In the words of historian Joshua